 When Covid came home two years ago, we all went to time out.
 I found myself writing, of all things, a book of prayers.
 When the reverend John Lewis passed in July last year, I went to my knees.
 On this occasion, that’s probably where we should all be.

-Good trouble prayer.